J3551c9/HOL-Devops/002-lab-setup.md

 13. Once you have created a new user, Jenkins is ready!
 Click "Continue as your-user" to proceed.

-## 2.5 Configure communication between Jenkins and Docker
+## 2.5 Setting up communication between Jenkins and Docker

 1. In order to configure the communication we will run the next commands in the console: